 On 6 July 2023, BCR BpL received the court's decision partially admitting the BCR BpL's claim and obliging the Romanian Ministry of Development, Public Work and Administration to provide solution on the merits of the fiscal amnesty request.
 Briefly, the court considered that: (i) BCR BpL met the eligibility criteria regarding the claim; (ii) the Romanian Ministry of Development, Public Work and Administration wrongly assessed the eligibility criteria and therefore the amnesty rejection decision was incorrect; and (iii) the Romanian Ministry of Development, Public Work and Administration performed an abuse of power claiming that the claim eligibility criteria were not met.
 On 25 July 2023, the Romanian Ministry of Development, Public Work and Administration filed a recourse against this decision.
-Such recourse shall be judged at the High Court of Cassation and Justice - first hearing being set for 18 April 2024.
+On 18 April 2024, the Romanian High Court of Cassation and Justice rejected the recourse of the Romanian Ministry of Development, Public Work and Administration, upholding Bucharest Court of Appeal's initial ruling.